Princess Jully: Career

-She releases new music frequently.
+She released new music frequently.
 Her 19th album "Aneno Lek" was released in March 2007.
-The album was produced at the Ketebul Productions by Tabu Osusa.
+The album was produced at Ketebul Productions by Tabu Osusa.
 Her next album Wangni Wabiro was released in August 2007.
 The title song of the album was dedicated to the Orange Democratic Movement ahead of the 2007 General Election.
 The album was produced by Tedd Josiah of Blu Zebra Studios.
-She has also set up her own production house, Jully Productions, to promote emerging artists.
-She has toured various countries including Switzerland.
-In 2010 she released another album Joluo Migingo to Dhi, its title refers to the disputed Migingo Island.
+She also set up her own production house, Jully Productions, to promote emerging artists.
+She toured various countries including Switzerland.
+In 2010, she released another album Joluo Migingo to Dhi, its title refers to the disputed Migingo Island.